Preadmission Screening and Resident Review (PASRR) | State Mental Health Authority (SMHA)

 The Behavioral Health Administration acts as the State Mental Health Authority (SMHA) for the federally required Preadmission Screening and Resident Review (PASRR) program for individuals entering Medicaid Certified Nursing Facilities within Colorado, which is managed by the Colorado Department of Health Care Policy and Finance.

-Although the SMHA does not perform the evaluation, it receives the evaluation report and as a practical matter, the report may be part of or attached to the determination notice produced by the SMHA.
+Although the SMHA does not perform the evaluation, it receives the evaluation report and as a practical matter, the report may be part of or attached to the determination notice issued by the SMHA.
 The SMHA notifies the State Medicaid Agency (SMA) of any NF residents with Serious Mental Illness (SMI) whom the SMHA becomes aware of that did not receive a Level II evaluation before admission, and any problems with PASRR that are the SMHA's responsibility to address.

 PASRR determinations made by the SMHA cannot be countermanded by the SMA through the claims payment process or through other utilization control/review processes, or by the Colorado Department of Public Health and Environment (CDPHE), survey and certification agency, or by any receiving facility or other involved entities.

-For more information about the Colorado PASRR program, please visit the website here.
+Learn more about the Colorado PASRR program.

-What is PASRR
+What is PASRR?

-3. receive the services they need in those settings.
+- Individuals receive the services they need in those settings.

 Training